 As discussed above, with SpyFu, no free trial is available, but a free plan with limited access to data is available.

 Semrush, by contrast, allows you to try the product out entirely free via a free trial.
-Normally speaking, this lasts just 7 days — but for a limited time, the company has made an extended double-length trial available.
+Normally speaking, this lasts just 7 days — but for a limited time, the company has made an extended double-length trial available to our readers.
 You can access this via this special link (note that you’ll need to enter your credit card details to start your trial, but so long as you cancel at the end of it, you won’t be charged).

 SpyFu vs Semrush: conclusion